alfrix/docs/docs/library/beetle_sgx.md

 | gexpress.pce  | Game Express CD Card - Optional       |                                  |

 !!! attention
-	Which BIOS file the Beetle SGX core will use can be configured by the ['CD BIOS' core option](https://docs.libretro.com/library/beetle_sgx#core-options).
+	Which PCE CD BIOS file the Beetle SGX core will use can be configured by the ['CD BIOS' core option](https://docs.libretro.com/library/beetle_sgx#core-options).

 ## Features